Collaborative real-time security: Logux for Akeero

-We opted for a library that allowed us to simply implement the desired feature on the server-side—Cytoscape.js BFS (a big library for graphs drawing with multiple layouts) and we used it in tandem with Cola layout.
-We integrated them on the Logux backend, implementing them with a bit of sophistication: we ran the elements through two algorithms for alignment to look better in a diagram.
+We opted for a library that allowed us to simply implement the desired feature on the server-side—Cytoscape.js (a big library for graph drawing with multiple layouts) and we used BFS in tandem with Cola layout.
+We integrated them on the Logux backend, implementing them with a bit of sophistication, running the elements through two algorithms to visually improve alignment within diagrams.

 Optimizations in the project